weiamAbed/AI_Face_Recognition_task3/README.md

 1- I Installed Python 3.9.6 through their main website and I checked the box "Add Python 3.9 to path" then started the installation.

+To check python version in CMD type:

+      python --version

-2- I downloaded Visual Studio (The community edition and check Python Development package, Node.JS, Desktop web c++)
+2- I downloaded Visual Studio (The community edition and check Python Development package, Node.JS, Desktop web c++).

-3- Downloaded Visual Studio Code by following the simple installation steps
+3- Downloaded Visual Studio Code by following the simple installation steps.

 4- from Face Recognition official website and copied the following code (source method):

     git clone git://github.com/ageitgey/face_recognition

-5- After that, I created a directory on my desktop called "facerecog"
+5- After that, I created a directory on my desktop called "facerecog".

 6- through the terminal, I entered the directory path and cloned the previous source method code.

-7- Unfortunately, I faced the following error " git: the term 'git' is not recognized.." and fixed it by downloading GIT from the official website and to check the error has disappeared type 'git' in a new PowerShell and I noticed the error was successfully solved.
+7- Unfortunately, I faced the following error " git: the term 'git' is not recognized.." and fixed it by downloading GIT from the official website.
+And to check the error has was successfuly solved type 'git' in a new PowerShell and I noticed the error was successfully solved.

 8- In the same directory path I executed the following which took a lot of time to download the packages: